makerdao/community/governance/polls/Initial Parameters for StarkNet Simple DAI Bridge - March 28, 2022.md

 ## Resources

 StarkNet is a permissionless decentralized ZK-Rollup.
-It operates as an L2 network thats supports general-computation over Ethereum..
+It operates as an L2 network thats supports general-computation over Ethereum.
 More information available [here](https://starknet.io/).

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.